-Site preparation (building work, air conditioning).

-(iii) Staff recruitment (agency fees, advertising).

-(iv) File creation (data gathering and preparation cost).

-(v) Change over cost (parallel running, overtime for staff).

-(vi) Education and training.
+- (ii) Site preparation (building work, air conditioning). - (iii) Staff recruitment (agency fees, advertising). - (iv) File creation (data gathering and preparation cost). - (v) Change over cost (parallel running, overtime for staff). - (vi) Education and training.

-Recruiting cost: -
+Recruiting cost: - Staff salaries

-Staff salaries

-Maintenance of equipment
+- Maintenance of equipment

-Light, heat and power
+- Light, heat and power

-Stationery
+- Stationery

-Replacement recruitment
+- Replacement recruitment

-Further education
+- Further education

-- mention the factors that determine the size of an organization - list the personnel is in a computer centre - State the function of each personnel in a computer centre - Illustrate with a diagram the administrative structure of a computer centre
+- mention the factors that determine the size of an organization - list the personnel's in a computer centre - State the function of each personnel in a computer centre - Illustrate with a diagram the administrative structure of a computer centre